-The remuneration implementation report details the outcomes following the implementation of the approved remuneration policy detailed on pages xx of the integrated annual report.
+The remuneration implementation report details the outcomes following the implementation of the approved remuneration policy detailed on pages 26 to 27 of the integrated annual report.

 Total cost of employees ("TCOE") increases

 No increases were given to any employee since 1 March 2016.